What is The Greatest Dancer? Everything you need to know about the new dancing talent show

 Who are the presenters of The Greatest Dancer?

-Britain’s Got Talent judge Alesha was a contestant on Strictly Come Dancing in 2007, and went on to replace Arlene Phillips as a judge on the show before quitting to star on BGT.
+Britain’s Got Talent judge Alesha was the winner of Strictly Come Dancing in 2007, and went on to replace Arlene Phillips as a judge on the show before quitting to join the BGT panel.
 Jordan, meanwhile, is the Diversity star who was the backstage digital presenter of Dancing on Ice in 2018.

 Alesha said: “I can’t wait to be a part of The Greatest Dancer and work with Jordan.
 As a massive fan of dance I’m so excited about the prospect of finding amazing new dance talent.”